 - Certificate of Status for New Zealand Citizens in Australia and a form of photo identification.

 The sale of a business does not automatically transfer sponsored overseas workers

 Sponsored temporary overseas workers have a visa condition which only permits them to work for the approved sponsoring entity.
 This means that after the sale of a business, the new legal entity must be approved as a Standard Business Sponsor and the nominated position be reconsidered for approval under laws in force at that time.
 The Department of Home Affairs will make a fresh assessment of the new business entity seeking approval and the nominated position at the time approval is sought to transfer across the existing temporary visa holder.

 Sale of a business or mergers and acquisitions all too often happen without immigration law compliance having been considered.
 This can leave the new entity with staff who are not entitled to work after the sale of the business and where it relates to key staff can impact on the value of the business.
 It can also result in long delays pending Sponsorship Approval of the new legal entity and Nomination and Visa approval for temporary workers who may be integral to the day to day operation of the business.

 Sponsored employees are only entitled to work in the Nominated Occupation as approved by the Department of Home Affairs

-The temporary employer-sponsored program is carefully monitored by the Department of Home Affairs with Fair Work inspectors having powers under the Migration Act to conduct audits on approved sponsors.
+The temporary employer-sponsored program is carefully monitored by the Department of Home Affairs with Fair Work inspectors having powers under the Migration Act to audit approved Business Sponsors.